tanyalrogers/chaos_GPDD/README.md

 All methods were applied to simulated data.
 The most reliable methods (JLE, RQA, PE) were applied to empirical data in the Global Population Dynamics Database (GPDD).

 DLE and JLE are implemented in R. For JLE, the code uses rEDM version 0.7.4.
-Newer versions of the package are not backwards compatible.
+Newer versions of rEDM are not compatible.

 The remaining methods are implemented in MATLAB.
 The RQA code requires access to the CRP toolbox which must be requested [here](https://tocsy.pik-potsdam.de/CRPtoolbox/).